pdebuyl/euroscipy_document/program.rst

 the industry in the light of years of consulting experince.
 The main points that one is faced with are the performance, scripting nature of the language and its scalability for industrial solutions.
-Those critics can very often be addressed in a satisfactory manner and this is in part due to the wealth scientific libraries available in Python.
-The general libraries (especially GUI, network programming, file handling) provided with Python enable the building of complete software solutions.
+Those critics can very often be addressed in a satisfactory manner and this is in part due to the wealth of scientific libraries available in Python.
+Those libraries, in combination with the general purpose libraries (especially GUI, network programming, file handling, etc.) provided with Python enable the building of complete software solutions for science and research.

 Tutorials sessions
 ==================

 The tutorials are held in two tracks: beginner and advanced.
+The purpose of the beginner track is to introduce scientists to the general scientific tools that are available in Python so that the participants can start right away to work on their own problems.
+The speakers in the advanced track are established experts on the tools they cover.
+The tools covered are aimed at current users of Python who wish to learn powerful tools that are either related to a given field (statistics, for instance) or that are related to general scientific computing skills (performance optimization, for instance).

 Beginner track
 --------------